Modern Monetary Theory or Modern Money Theory (MMT)

 ■ Repay debt → Central bank creates new money

 Ultimately, the above situation creates inflation.
-At this point, the government increases taxes in order to limit consumption and control inflation.
+At this point, the government increases taxes to limit consumption and control inflation.

 ■ Inflation unfavorably rises → Increase the level of domestic taxation